 Terrorism and National Security

-David Anderson QC has been the UK’s Independent Reviewer of Terrorism Legislation since 2011.
+David Anderson QC had been the UK’s Independent Reviewer of Terrorism Legislation since 2011 to 2017.
 The post combines complete independence from Government with a high degree of access to sensitive national security material.
 He reads and travels widely in order to inform his regular reports to the Home Secretary and the Treasury on the operation of the anti-terrorism laws.
 Other reports have included ‘A Question of Trust’ (2015) and the report of his Bulk Powers Review (2016), both of which had a significant influence on the Investigatory Powers Act 2016.
 David combines his duties as Independent Reviewer with practice from Brick Court Chambers in London, and serves as a Judge of the Courts of Appeal of Jersey and Guernsey and as a Visiting Professor of Law at King’s College London.